Can I Switch Jobs If I’m Here On An Employer-Based Green Card?

 How Long Do I Need to Wait to Switch Jobs if I’m Here on an Employment-Based Visa?

 While, technically, at any point a need to switch jobs could arise, it is preferable to remain in the position that sponsored your employment based visa for as long as possible.
 At any point up until you file your N-400 after having your green card for about 5 years, leaving your job could give rise to an inquiry about whether you came in good faith.
 Additionally, when the N-400 review is conducted, if your employment history raises red flags at that point they can issue a denial.
 However, most immigration experts agree that it is okay to switch jobs after 6-12 months if there are real reasons that force or require it.
 However, it’s important not to make the decision lightly, and to heavily document your reasons for needing to do so in case the matter ever comes under USCIS scrutiny.
 If you are unsure about the best decision to make and how it could impact your legal immigration status, it’s always advisable to talk to an immigration attorney.

 Talk to Shirazi Immigration Law

 If you need assistance with any immigration-related matter, the experienced immigration attorneys at Shirazi Immigration Law are ready to help.
-With offices in Moultrie, and Atlanta, Georgia, as well as Mexico, our lawyers are prepared to advocate for you and to help you navigate the green card and naturalization process.
+With offices in Moultrie, and Atlanta, Georgia, our lawyers are prepared to advocate for you and to help you navigate the green card and naturalization process.
 Contact our Atlanta employment-based immigration lawyers today to schedule a consultation.